 Several years ago, NERC and the eight Regional Entities formed an executive management group (known as the ERO EMG) which, among other things, concentrates on developing enterprise-wide applications, thus improving efficiency and consistency across NERC and the Regional Entities.
 As enterprise-wide projects are identified and prioritized by the ERO EMG, they are managed through a single Project Management Office at NERC.
-There is no expected regional IT expenditure for centralized applications in the individual regional business plans and budgets for 2016.
-ReliabilityFirst will periodically incur expenses in its budget to address region-specific applications that may be necessary and not included within an ERO enterprise wide application.
+ReliabilityFirst assumes agreed upon ERO Enterprise wide applications will be available and has only included appropriate funding for applications and supporting systems necessary to satisfy its business needs that are not within the mutually agreed upon scope of the ERO Enterprise wide applications funded by NERC.